 The two coal mining class codes (1005 and 1016), include a provision for traumatic injury and occupational disease ("OD").
 The standard rating methodology is used to calculate the provision for traumatic injury.
-The NCCI then adds a provision for occupational disease (\$0.67 and \$2.01 for class codes 1005 and 1016, respectively, prior to the impact of the class code swing limitations) to the traumatic injury provision.
-Last year we recommended that the NCCI update the analysis of the OD component, since before this filing the OD loss costs had not been updated since a significant reduction effective 1/1/11.
+The NCCI then adds a provision for occupational disease (\$0.67 and \$2.02 for class codes 1005 and 1016, respectively, prior to the impact of the class code swing limitations) to the traumatic injury provision.

 The "Byrd Amendment", passed as part of the Affordable Care Act, added the presumption that black lung claims for coal workers with a fixed amount of tenure are job-related and compensable under workers compensation.
 This amendment appears to have made a significant impact on coal mining loss costs.
-This year the NCCI filed increased OD provisions, which are more consistent with the provisions found in most other states.
-The analysis projects the future frequency and severity of claims, and compares those future costs to the projected payroll.
-The selection of the losses appears reasonable, given the data and analysis provided.
-The NCCI selected a -2% payroll trend factor, which contemplates both the significant reduction in coal class code payroll over the past decade and the recent changes in national policies that may slow or stop altogether the decline in coal mine payroll.
+Effective 1/1/19, the NCCI filed increased OD provisions, which are more consistent with the provisions found in most other states.
+The selected OD provisions were previously reviewed and appear reasonable, given the data and analysis previously provided.
+The increase in the class code 1016 loss cost continues to be limited by the swing limit.